carolahp/form-scene-graph/README.md

 Hi-DPI renderer for Pharo 12.

 ### Take into account
 This is a beta version, and therefore it is still unstable.
-Please report issues found while trying it.
+Please report new issues as you find them.

 ### Installing and activating in Pharo